mathemusician/synthetic-image-generation/README.md

 # synthetic-image-generation

-This are synthetic image generation scripts used to train machine learning models for the UH drone team.<br />
+These are synthetic image generation scripts used to train machine learning models for the UH drone team.<br />

 In order to run: <br />
     1) Install dependencies: <br />